Skip to content

 A TINYpulse survey found that feeling underappreciated is a significant driver for employee churn.

-It turns out; company culture plays a big role in perpetuating an environment of positivity and acknowledgement.
+It turns out that company culture plays a big role in perpetuating an environment of positivity and acknowledgement.
 As 47% of employees that felt undervalued are actively looking for new positions, say company culture is the main reason.

 Lack of trust and autonomy